sebhoof/bibcom/README.md

 # MakeBibFile bibliography creator
-A simple tool for automatically populating a bibliography file for physics papers.
+A simple tool for automatically populating a BibTeX bibliography file for physics papers.

 ## Summary

 Creating bibliography for scientific papers or theses can take up significant amounts of time.
-In physics, thanks to popular data bases such as [ADS](https://adsabs.harvard.edu) or [Inspire HEP](https://inspirehep.net/) has made this task considerably simpler.
+In physics, popular data bases such as [ADS](https://adsabs.harvard.edu) or [Inspire HEP](https://inspirehep.net/) with BibTeX have made this task fairly simple.

 However, adding new entries one by one or a few at a time from these databases can still be time-consuming.
 The same is true for choosing citation keys and adjusting the bib file accordingly.
 Long arguments between co-authors about unique and persistent vs memorable keys can ensue.

-This tool can mitigate these problems as it automatically generates bib entries from missing citation errors.
+This tool can mitigate these problems by automatically generating bib entries for missing citations.
 The user may populates a bib file by copying the missing entries to the clipboard (good for online tools such as Overleaf) or appending a bib file on disk.
 The only requirement is that the keys used in the file are _any_ the following persistent identifiers: